 This case describes the investigation of a 26 year old male who was found to have an elevated cholesterol concentration.
 Young patients with raised cholesterol pose a common dilemma for clinicians.
 Risk stratification scores yield an artificially low risk estimate, causing FH patients to be missed.
 Conversely a significant proportion of patients with elevated cholesterol have polygenic rather than monogenic hypercholesterolemia.
 Various strategies have been proposed for genetic testing in patients considered to be at risk of FH.
 In all cases they are based on raising the prior probability before proceeding to genetic testing.
 The two most accepted are the use of a clinical score, either a numeric scoring system as developed from the FH cohort in the Netherlands (Van Aalst-Cohen et al, 2006) or the Simon Broome criteria (Marks et al, 2003).
 An alternative is to use non-invasive imaging in addition.
 Carotid scanning allows CIMT measurements to be performed and for direct visualisation of arterial plaques.
 A CIMT above the 75th percentile or the presence of plaque raises the probability of mutation detection.

 The laboratory approach for FH diagnosis is also problematic.
 Screening for only the relatively common FH mutations will miss patients with novel mutations and the correct diagnosis not made for an eminently treatable condition.
-The use of a microarray to detect the commonest mutations, followed by full sequencing has been proposed, but a technology evaluation considered full sequencing by next generation sequencing to be more clinically and cost effective (DAC paper).
+The use of a microarray to detect the commonest mutations, followed by full sequencing has been proposed, but a technology evaluation considered full sequencing by next generation sequencing to be more clinically and cost effective.
 By providing a DNA diagnosis at an asymptomatic stage and prescribing effective lipid lowering therapy, the UK National Health Service (NHS) saves costs and improves quality of life for patients and their families (NICE, 2012).
 With the development of fully automated genetic testing platforms, the cost of next generation sequencing is also progressively falling (NICE, 2012).

 As this case illustrates, identification of a mutation alone may not be sufficient to diagnose FH.
 Mathematical modelling of the sequence changes can be informative but due to the variety of programs available and their conflicting results, predictions are often unhelpful.
 Family segregation studies are needed for any novel mutation to determine whether the mutation is causative.